Wednesday March 24

 is this expansion growth or an overflow

-this old house is warping deforming and im building patterns just to help it unravel
+this old house is warping deforming and im building patterns just to feel it unravel

 sometimes this waterfall feels kinda bad